LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: acknowledgements

 \section{acknowledgements}

-We thank Yipai Du for helpful discussions about the tactile sensing.
-We thank Raghava Uppuluri for setting up the initial robot system.
-This work was partially supported by the United States Department of Agriculture (USDA; grant number 2023-67021-39072).
-This article solely reflects the opinions and conclusions of its authors and not USDA.
+The authors thank Yipai Du for helpful discussions about tactile sensing.
+The authors thank Raghava Uppuluri for setting up the initial robot system.
+This work was partially supported by the National Science Foundation (NSF; No. 2423068).
+This article solely reflects the opinions and conclusions of its authors and not of NSF.

 \ifCLASSOPTIONcaptionsoff

 \fi